RELOOP: Recursive Retrieval with Multi-Hop Reasoner and Planners for Heterogeneous QA: Introduction

-\begin{itemize} \item \textbf{Unified, reversible interface.} A hierarchical sequence representation that standardizes text, tables, and KGs with lightweight structure and provenance, enabling a single controller to operate across formats. \item \textbf{Guided, budget-aware iteration.} A learned selection policy with an explicit sufficiency signal that concentrates computation on \emph{evidence actually inspected}, delivering predictable latency under token/tool budgets. \item \textbf{Canonicalized evidence for reliable QA.} A compact, provenance-preserving evidence package that improves answer synthesis and auditability, and supports optional contradiction-driven refinement. \end{itemize}
+\begin{itemize} \item \textbf{Unified, reversible structured parsing.} A hierarchical sequence representation\textbf{(HSEQ)} that standardizes text, tables, and KGs with lightweight structure and source, enabling a single parser to operate across formats. \item \textbf{Guided, budget-aware iteration.} A learned selection policy with an explicit sufficiency signal that concentrates computation on \emph{evidence actually inspected}, delivering predictable latency under token/tool budgets. \item \textbf{Canonicalized evidence for reliable QA.} A compact, provenance-preserving evidence package that improves answer synthesis and auditability, and supports optional contradiction-driven refinement. \end{itemize}